Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 What if the temp agency does not comply with the notice period?

-When the temp agency breaches the notice period, it is legally obliged to pay a penalty equal to the wages for the period not respected.
+When the temp agency breaches the notice period, it is legally required to pay a penalty equal to the wages for the period not observed.
 This is laid down in the ABU and NBBU collective agreements.

-Right to transition compensation as a temporary agency worker
+Right to transition compensation as a temp worker

-When your temporary agency contract ends, you are often entitled to a transition payment.
+When your temp contract ends, you often have the right to transition compensation.
 The main conditions:

 • The employment contract has lasted at least 24 months (in total).

-• The termination is at the initiative of the staffing agency.
+• The termination is at the initiative of the temp agency.

-• For shorter employment periods, a proportional payment applies (pro rata).
+• For shorter periods of employment, a proportional compensation applies (pro rata).

-• The payment amounts to 1/3 of a month’s salary per year of service.
+• The compensation amounts to 1/3 of a monthly salary per year of service.

-The transition payment must be paid within one month after the end of employment.
+The transition allowance must be paid within one month after the end of employment.

-For the staffing agency different notice periods apply in many cases:
+For the employment agency different notice periods apply in many cases:

-• Phases B and C: standard 1-month notice period, unless otherwise agreed.
+• Phases B and C: standard 1 month notice period, unless agreed otherwise.

-Note: In phases B and C, the notice period of the temporary employment agency depends on the type of temporary employment contract.
-Does the temporary employment agency have a fixed-term contract with you?
-Then the temporary employment agency has a notice period of 1 month.
-In addition, in these phases the temporary employment agency must apply for a dismissal permit from the UWV.
-This means they cannot simply give notice; a statutory procedure must be followed.
+Note: In phases B and C, the notice period of the employment agency depends on the type of temporary employment contract.
+Does the employment agency have a fixed-term contract with you?
+Then a notice period of 1 month applies to the employment agency.
+In addition, in these phases the employment agency must apply for a dismissal permit from the UWV.
+This means that they cannot simply terminate; there is a statutory procedure that must be followed.

-These rules ensure that as temporary agency worker in phases B and C you enjoy extra protection when your employment is terminated.
+These rules ensure that you as temporary agency worker in phases B and C you receive extra protection upon termination of your employment.

-Tacit renewal when continuing to work after the end date
+Implicit renewal when you continue working after the end date

-Are you continuing to work after the end date without a new contract?
-Then a tacit renewal automatically arises.
+Do you continue working after the end date without a new contract?
+Then an implicit renewal arises automatically.
 The agreement then continues under the same conditions.

 How long is the notice period for temporary agency workers?

-The notice period varies by phase, contract type and collective labor agreement.
-In phase A with an agency clause you can give notice almost immediately.
-In phases B and C fixed notice periods apply between 7 days and 1 month.
+The notice period varies by phase, type of contract, and collective labor agreement.
+In phase A with an agency clause you can terminate almost immediately.
+In phases B and C fixed periods apply between 7 days and 1 month.

 Am I entitled to pay if there is temporarily no work?